fabrezi/project-react-analysis-nft/README.md

 Def:= React (2013) is a JS library used to built web-based UI.
 Designed by FB team.
 Author denoted.
 Important concepts that makes React is JSX, DOM,and hooks.

       - JSX means JS XML.
 It is a syntax to write mark up in JS with HTML attributes.
+The actual name of JS is ECMAScript.
+ECMA is European Computer Manufacturer Association.
+It keeps checks on the IT tools standard.
+JS is a bundled language that borrows the following from different languages:  Java (syntax, primitive values versus objects), Scheme and AWK (first-class functions), Self (prototypal inheritance), and Perl and Python (strings, arrays, and regular expressions)

       - DOM: stands for Domain Object Model:
-      - Hooks:
+      - Components:

 # Requirements